 This is another of my mental health awareness themed posts and focuses on the support offered by friends and loved ones to those who are going through times of mental unrest.
 Over the months, since I came clean about my mental health problems, the phrase for which this post is titled has been uttered and/or … Continue reading “You can talk to me”

 The clue is in the title!
 In ascending order, here are the tracks I listened to the most in 2018 according to my phone’s music player.
 There isn’t really much I can say by way of introduction to this post, so I’ll just leave it here and hope you enjoy the tunes!
 5. Sister … Continue reading My Five Most Listened-to Tracks of 2018

 My latest offering in this series isn’t a very positive one.
 The prospect of worthlessness is very much a fact I’m having to face far more than I wish I had to.
 In recent times, my depression appears to have deepened.
-It’s deepened to a level I really swish it hadn’t.
-I don’t wish to … Continue reading Living the Dream Part 23 (Worthless)
+It’s deepened to a level I really hoped it wouldn’t.
+I don’t mean to … Continue reading Living the Dream Part 23 (Worthless)